Chart Color Schemes

 Slade Point has a typical household mix, with a fairly typical median household size

-Family households account for 72.2% of all households, including 24.6% couples with children, 28.7% couples without children, and 17.1% single parent families.
-Non-family households make up the remaining 27.8%, with lone person households at 25.0% and group households comprising 3.0%.
-The median household size is 2.5 people, which matches the average for the Rest of Queensland.
+Family households constitute 72.2% of all households, including 24.6% couples with children, 28.7% couples without children, and 17.1% single parent families.
+Non-family households comprise the remaining 27.8%, with lone person households at 25.0% and group households making up 3.0%.
+The median household size is 2.5 people, which aligns with the Regional Queensland average.

 Frequently Asked Questions - Households